NHMRC's Science to Art Award recognises outstanding imagery that has arisen from research funded by the NHMRC.

 Imaging is now an integral technology in medical research.
 These images are not only scientifically important, but they can also be aesthetically powerful.
 The winner is selected by the Council of NHMRC and receives a framed print of their image and acknowledgement of the achievement by NHMRC.

-Entries for the 2025 award are open.
-For queries about this award, contact NHMRC.Awards@nhmrc.gov.au
+Entries for the 2027 Science to Art Award will open in 2026.
+For queries about this award, contact nhmrc.awards@nhmrc.gov.au.

 Winners